-Pelvic Samples Gram stained smear of vaginal fluid, obtained from lateral vaginal wall Vaginal swabs for vaginal flora assessments Vaginal fluid tested for Trichomonas vaginalis by rapid test (CLIA waived test)† Vaginal pH† Vaginal fluid for wet mount microscopy (KOH for vulvovaginal candidiasis)† Vaginal fluid for wet mount microscopy (saline for BV)† Herpes culture† Cervical swab for NAAT for GC/CT Pelvic Samples candidiasis)⊺ • Vaginal fluid for wet mount microscopy (saline for BV)⊺ Study Product Supply Provide study specified male condoms Study clinician/designee to remove used study IVR at 12-Week Visit Provide study IVR at 4-and 8-Week Visits in case of ring removal/expulsion Collect used study IVR at 4-and 8-Week Visits in case of ring removal/expulsion In case of ring expulsion or removal, participants may also receive a bottle of water with which to rinse the study ring (4- and 8-Week Visits only)
+Pelvic Samples Gram stained smear of vaginal fluid, obtained from lateral vaginal wall Vaginal swabs for vaginal flora assessments Vaginal fluid tested for Trichomonas vaginalis by rapid test (CLIA waived test) Vaginal pH Vaginal fluid for wet mount microscopy (KOH for vulvovaginal candidiasis) Vaginal fluid for wet mount microscopy (saline for BV) Herpes culture Cervical swab for NAAT for GC/CT US sites only: a biofilm assessment will be performed on the used ring that is removed at the 12-Week Visit if the ring is removed by a study clinician.
+In the event that an IVR is removed at an earlier visit, the criteria are met, including IVR removal by a study clinician/designee.
+Study Product Supply Provide study specified male condoms Study clinician/designee to remove used study IVR at 12-Week Visit Provide study IVR at 4-and 8-Week Visits in case of ring removal/expulsion Collect used study IVR at 4-and 8-Week Visits in case of ring removal/expulsion In case of ring expulsion or removal, participants may also receive a bottle of water with which to rinse the study ring (4- and 8-Week Visits only)